Work Permit (EAD) and How to Apply

 3) Request for evidence (most likely not)

 If you have filed a complete application with adequate evidence, it is unlikely that you will receive a request for evidence.
-However, applicants that have not provided sufficient evidence will receive this request in the mail.
-Normally, a request for evidence is issued in 2-4 months after the filing of the application.
+However, work permit applicants that have not provided sufficient evidence will receive this request in the mail.
+Normally, a request for evidence is issued in 2-4 months after the filing of the work permit application.
 It is important to respond to the letter with the requisite evidence and within the required time frame.
 If you are uncertain of the necessary action, this is a good time to contact an immigration attorney.

 4) Receive EAD